 Corporate governance is an integral part of the Cadence corporate culture.
 It is founded on Cadence values and is consistent with our stockholders' best interests and the requirements of the law.
 Our commitment to efficient company management, protection of stockholders' interests, and the transparency of corporate communications is vital to gaining and retaining the trust of investors, partners, employees, customers and communities in which we work and do business.

-Corporate Governance GuidelinesThe Corporate Governance Guidelines, along with charters of the Board Committees, which have been approved by the Board of Directors, set forth the authority and procedures for the Board to exercise independence in evaluating Cadence business operations.
-This governance framework includes the selection and composition of the Board, Board leadership, compensation, responsibilities of directors, access to senior management and outside advisors, meeting procedures, and committee matters.
+Corporate Governance GuidelinesThe Corporate Governance Guidelines, along with charters of the Board Committees, which have been approved by the Board, set forth the authority and procedures for the Board to exercise independence in evaluating Cadence business operations.
+This governance framework includes the selection and composition of the Board, Board leadership, compensation, responsibilities of directors, access to senior management and outside advisors, meeting procedures and committee matters.

 Download the current Corporate Governance Guidelines

 Related Party Transaction Policies and ProceduresThe purpose of the Related Party Transaction Policies and Procedures is to ensure that the deliberations and decisions of Cadence are made in the best interests of the shareholders and Cadence as a whole, and to protect the Cadence interests when it is contemplating entering into a transaction, contract, or arrangement that might benefit the private interest of a director, executive officer, their immediate family members, or a beneficial holder of greater than 5% of the Common Stock of Cadence.
 It is therefore the Cadence policy to enter into or ratify Related Party Transactions based upon a determination that the transaction is in, or not opposed to, the best interest of Cadence.
 The Board has adopted the Related Party Transaction Policies and Procedures for the review, approval and ratification of Related Party Transactions.